What is Side by Side?

 Side by Side’s vision and aim is for families experiencing challenging behaviour to be better supported, and to develop family leaders to grow the reach of support offered.
-This peer support is vital as these families are often isolated and overwhelmed.
-Side by Side can work with families and support them to develop their own capacity and build the strength of the Side by Side peer group collectively.
+This peer support is vital as these families are often isolated and can feel overwhelmed.
+Side by Side works with families to support them to develop their own capacity and is also building the strength of the Side by Side peer group collectively.

 There is a thriving and engaged community of families on our Side by Side Face Book page where families can join to ask questions, share information and provide peer support.
 The DDWA Side by Side team are actively engaged with the Facebook community and post content regularly.
 This year, in addition, there will be various topics presented to help families to build their own capacity such as:

 During COVID-19 and social distancing rules DDWA will offer virtual catch ups (via Zoom) for families that are part of Side by Side to stay connected during restrictions.
 In these sessions people ask questions that are relevant to them and their loved ones.
 There are many topics that arise and these range from NDIS queries to positive behavior support.

 DDWA are a registered NDIS provider and offer training under parent/ carer training.
 DDWA is also a registered NDIS support coordination provider.

 DDWA continues to be connected to behaviour practitioners and coach and mentor families through the Side by Side program.

 If you have any queries relating to Side by Side please do not hesitate to contact:

 Maggie Visser firstname.lastname@example.org